davidribeiro-dev/chromebook-enrollment/README.md

 This sketch is a **trimmed fork of [Centipede](http://labs.amplifiedit.com/centipede)** (CDW Amplified for Education, MIT License) — the de facto open-source Chromebook enrollment automator.

-The version handed to me did not work for our ChromeOS 137 fleet — the UI navigation sequences (tab counts, down-arrow counts, timing windows) were tuned for older OOBE flows.
+The version handed to me did not work for our ChromeOS 137 fleet, the UI navigation sequences (tab counts, down-arrow counts, timing windows) were tuned for older OOBE flows.
 I rebuilt them by:

 1. **Reading through the upstream Centipede code** to understand the architecture and intent of each function.
 2. **Stepping through the ChromeOS 137 OOBE manually**, counting the keystrokes required between each screen and timing how long each transition took.